Loonk112/Twisted-Crown/People/Leorick.md

 For unknowing of the assassination, this order was irrational and radical, as such most, including the royal guard refused the order.
 Some in fact went a step further and hid the targets of the order.
 This resulted in several things, two of which are more important then others - Spread of information about the assassination by Leorick's faction and Leorick personally beheading the commander of the royal guard as an example.

-Within the chaos resulting from these revelations, the faction of the first prince took the grieving and confused Ulyssa away from the [[Crow's Eye|capital]], bringing her to [[Wheaton]] up north.
+Within the chaos resulting from these revelations, the faction of the first prince took the grieving and confused Ulyssa away from the [[Crow's Eye]], bringing her to [[Wheaton]] up north.

 Leorick, spiraling into madness, forcibly ensured that his first order be carried out by personally executing any who opposed, along with using those of his supporters that did not participate in the assassination to dispose of their families.